-- 1) Organize at least two (2) events per quarter including one (1) collaboration with a nutrition-related organization. - 2) Organize at least one (1) educational food demonstration. - 3) Attend at least one (1) Commission event, and attend other Commission events to the best of their ability. - 4) Serve as an available aid to other Coordinators in their event planning. - P) Duties of the Womxn's Health Coordinator - 6) Shall plan, organize, and coordinate at least one Womxn's Health related event per quarter. - K) Shall work to implement and oversee a sustainable, long-term program providing free menstrual products on campus while recognizing that menstrual health is not solely a womxn's related issue. - L) Shall be open to working or collaborating on other womxn's health related projects as well. - M) Shall serve as an available aid to other Coordinators in their event planning. - N) One (1) collaboration with a womxn's health-related organization.
+- 1) Organize at least two (2) events per quarter including one (1) collaboration with a nutrition-related organization. - 2) Organize at least one (1) educational food demonstration. - 3) Attend at least one (1) Commission event, and attend other Commission events to the best of their ability. - 4) Serve as an available aid to other Coordinators in their event planning.

+P) Duties of the Womxn's Health Coordinator

+- 1) Shall plan, organize, and coordinate at least one Womxn's Health related event per quarter. - 2) Shall work to implement and oversee a sustainable, long-term program providing free menstrual products on campus while recognizing that menstrual health is not solely a womxn's related issue. - 3) Shall be open to working or collaborating on other womxn's health related projects as well. - 4) Shall serve as an available aid to other Coordinators in their event planning. - 5) One (1) collaboration with a womxn's health-related organization. - 6) Shall preside over and chair the Menstrual Health and Equity Coalition. - a) This responsibility would also include establishing an annual review and modification of any agreements, creating or reviewing a Memorandum of Understanding between stakeholders, and/or scheduling an annual meeting / retreat for dialogue between all participating parties. - b) This responsibility would also include establishing communication between the activities of the coalition and public and private partners/stakeholders that may appreciate gathering to discuss next steps and celebrating accomplishments.